gavrielhan/smell-pred/README.md

 **Multi-label odor classification using ChemBERTa and traditional ML approaches**

 Understanding odour begins with chemistry: smell arises when volatile molecules bind to olfactory receptors based on their 3D structure and functional groups.
 This structure–activity relationship is central to predicting scent from molecular data.
-Inspired by the recently published FART (Flavor Analysis and Recognition Transformer) model, which achieved state-of-the-art performance in flavour prediction using a pretraining and fine-tuning strategy on ChemBERTa.
-I adopt a similar transformer-based approach for odour classification.
-I compare its performance to LightGBM and XGBoost, two widely used gradient boosting models known for their strong results in cheminformatics tasks.
+While state-of-the-art results are currently led by large models like Mol-PECO and Google’s neural odour map, this project draws inspiration from the recently published FART (Flavor Analysis and Recognition Transformer), which achieved strong performance in flavour prediction by fine-tuning ChemBERTa.
+I adopt a similar transformer-based approach for odour classification, and compare its performance to LightGBM and XGBoost, two widely used gradient boosting models known for their strong results in cheminformatics tasks.

 ---